administratorius/litbackup/README.txt

 server with ~5 million inodes 15k SAS -> 7.2K SATA and it took about 5
 minutes.
 Talk about speed!

 * "rotate-backups.sh" - it creates hard links to save disk space.
 You see a complete tree of files in each date.
 It removes old files to match a set number of "daily", "weekly" and "monthly" backups.
 As an extra You can easily configure it to gzip large and always changing files (I'm looking at you, large databases and logs).
 And the most important aspect
 - it runs during the daytime, when the backup servers are idle!

+Everyone asks: why this is faster than regular "rsync"?

+When rsync syncs two directories "/source" and "/destination" on hosts "srchost" and "dsthost", it compares "ctime" and size on both hosts.
+It means that on "dsthost" each file generates an "fstat" syscall, which accesses disks.

+My approach is to "find" all files on "srchost" and do only write operations to "dsthost" saving tons of read operations on "dsthost".

+Example: imagine that on "srchost" only "/var/log/messages" has changed.
+If I want to backup "/" I will basically compare whole "srchost" with "dsthost" server for changes and copy only "/var/log/messages".
+In my case "dsthost" would get a list of files to backup and do just one I/O operation - rsync "/var/log/messages"

 There is also a set of neat options like full "rsync" parameter customization, excludes, includes, rotation day setup and more.
 It was